bholten/recipes/recipes/cassoulet.md

 - Most importantly, she always **deglazed the roasting pan** and added it to the broth—nothing was wasted, and all flavor was preserved.
 - My grandmother **sometimes lined the bottom of her pot with pork rind**—usually a brown, earthenware-style pot that tapered slightly.
 This step wasn't always used, but when it was, it added richness and protected the beans from scorching.
 - She also used **duck meat or duck fat** whenever it was available—especially in the autumn or if friends had hunted locally.
 When it wasn’t, she simply made do with pork and sausage and it was no less satisfying.
+- A high-quality tomato paste is beautiful in this, however, my mom and grandmother would have never used it, being suspicious of preservatives.
+I won't tell.

 ---